Predicting Cellular Responses to Novel Drug Perturbations at a Single-Cell Resolution: Chemical Compositional Perturbation Autoencoder

 We consider a dataset $\mathcal{D}=\{(x_i,y_i)\}_{i=1}^N = \{(x_i,(d_i,s_i, c_i))\}_{i=1}^N$, where $x_i\in \mathbb{R}^n$ describes the $n$-dimensional gene expression and $y_i$ an attribute set.
 For scRNA-seq perturbation data, we usually consider the drug and dosage attributes, $d_i \in \{\text{drugs in }\mathcal{D}\}$ and $s_i \in \mathbb{R}$ , respectively, and the cell-line $c_i$ of cell $i$.
 Note that this set of attributes $\mathcal{Y}$ depends on the available data and could be extended to covariates such as patient, or species.

 A possible approach to predicting counterfactual combinations is to encode a cell's gene expression $x_i$ invariantly from its attributes $y_i$ as a latent vector $z_i$, called the basal state.
-Afterwards, $z_i$ can be combined with $z_\text{attribute}$ to encode any attribute combination $y_i^\prime \neq y_i$, and decoded back to a gene expression state $\hat{x}_i$ that corresponds to this new set of chosen attributes.
-To this end, we divide our model into three parts: (1) the gene expression encoder and decoder, (2) the attribute embedders, and (3) the adversarial classifiers, see Figure~\ref{fig:model_architecture} for an illustration.
+Being provided such disentangled representations, $z_i$ can be combined with attributes, $z_{d_i}$ and $z_{c_i}$, to encode any attribute combination $y_i^\prime \neq y_i$, and decoded back to a gene expression state $\hat{x}_i$ that corresponds to this new set of chosen attributes.

+To this end, we divide our model, the Chemical Compositional Perturbation Autoencoder (chemCPA), into three parts: (1) the gene expression encoder and decoder, (2) the attribute embedders, and (3) the adversarial classifiers, see Figure~\ref{fig:model_architecture} for an illustration.